In this section

 Children’s Hospital of Wisconsin is a Magnet-designated hospital.
 We have earned the nation’s top nursing honor from the American Nurses Credentialing Center.
 That means our nurses are among the best.

-They provide nutritional counseling and recommend meals for patients.
+Other caregiversDieticians: They provide nutritional counseling and recommend meals for patients.

 Inpatient case managers: They work with patient families and the health care team to coordinate discharge.
 They can help you find services in the community.
 The inpatient case manager communicates with the patient family’s insurance company to ensure continued authorization and payment for hospital stay.